 CHER program leaders: Joe Barber, Megan Brown, Robert Cotto Jr., Carlos Espinosa, Megan Faver Hartline

-Chair: Jack Dougherty, CHER Director
+Chair: Abby Williamson, CHER Director

 The CHER Advisory Board consists of Hartford residents, Trinity faculty & staff, and CHER program leaders, selected by the Director in consultation with other board members, to serve for a one-year term.
 Members provide feedback about current efforts and offer guidance on future directions.
 We meet for approximately one hour about four times per year.
 Members who are not Trinity employees may request $100 per meeting in compensation for their time to prepare and participate, payable either to the individual or their employer.